200 text/event-stream; once streaming has started, later failures are delivered as Server-Sent Events instead of non-2xx HTTP responses.

 Authentication Errors

-These errors occur when there is an issue with your bearer token or the permissions associated with your API credentials.401 Unauthorized — Missing or Invalid Token
+These errors occur when there is an issue with your API key or the permissions associated with it.401 Unauthorized — Missing or Invalid API Key

 Returned when theAuthorization header is missing from the request.